-3. If the Cabrillo format is unavailable, contact the Log Checker, Paolo Cortese, I2UIY, at <I2UIY@cqww.com>.
-Other questions pertaining to the CQ WPX RTTY Contest may be sent to the WPX RTTY Contest Director, Glenn Vinson, W6OTC, 488 Locust Street, #401, San Francisco, CA 94118 USA, e-mail: <w6otc@garlic.com>.
+3. If the Cabrillo format is unavailable, contact the Log Checker, Paolo Cortese, I2UIY at <i2uiy@cqww.com>.
+4. Other questions pertaining to the CQ WPX RTTY Contest may be sent to the WPX RTTY Contest Director, Glenn Vinson, W6OTC, 488 Locust Street, #401, San Francisco, CA 94118 USA, e-mail: <w6otc@garlic.com>.

-XV.
-Disqualification: Violation of amateur radio regulations in the country of the contestant, or the rules of the contest, unsportsmanlike conduct, taking credit for excessive duplicate contacts, unverifiable QSOs or multipliers will be deemed sufficient cause for disqualification.
+XIV.
+Disqualification: Violation of amateur radio regulations in the country of the contestant, or the rules of the contest, unsportsmanlike conduct, taking credit for excessive duplicate contacts, unverifiable QSO's or multipliers will be deemed sufficient cause for disqualification.
 An entrant whose log is deemed by the WPX RTTY Contest Committee to contain a large number of discrepancies may be disqualified as a participant operator or station for a period of one year.
 If within a five-year period the operator is disqualified a second time, he will be ineligible for any CQ contest awards for three years.

-XVI.
-Deadline: All entries must be received NO LATER than March 9, 2007.
+XV.
+Deadline: All entries must be submitted NO LATER than March 7, 2008.
 E-mail logs are subject to the same deadline.
 Logs postmarked after the deadline may be listed in the results but will be ineligible for any awards.